CMMC Certification Assessment

 Findings are documented

-Remediation may be required before certification can be granted
+Remediation may be required before certification is granted

 How Long Does a CMMC Certification Assessment Take?